cosmob3/code-journal/README.md

 - Finally spaced out the content that was in the middle with a "nav-wrapper."
 I sucks that you could spend so long trying to figure out something simple :'(.
 But that's the learning process.

 - Okay so haven't worked on the button previously mentioned but navigation bar is looking really good.
 It's taken a bit but we are getting there!
+- I'm finding that going along with the recording of Ashlyn coding the navigation bar is really helpful. ***Repetition***
 ## January 24, 2022
 TODO: Work on Navigation bar